f5devcentral/f5-agility-labs-xc/docs/class1/lab2.rst

    <iframe width="560" height="315" src="https://www.youtube.com/embed/s-BHH0Qayfc?start=366" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Task 3.
-Creating HTTP Load Balancer on F5 Distributed Cloud Customer Edge
+Update HTTP Load Balancer on F5 Distributed Cloud Customer Edge
 -------------------------------------------------------------------------

 In the previous lab exercises we were connecting to a F5 Distributed Cloud Load Balancer that was deployed in a Regional Edge.
+We will now update the HTTP Load Balancer that we previously created to connect to the "Private Endpoint" via the Customer Edge Node that is deployedin the
+AWS lab environment.

 In the next lab exercise we will deploy a Load Balancer on the AppMesh node that was deployed in the AWS VPC (Customer Edge location).